OBD Circuit Construction Tips

 What AT commands does each version of the ELM327 support?

-Here is the current list of AT commands:
+Here is a table showing the AT commands:

 How do I use the AT WS command with the ELM327?